slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 ## Debugging Motion Vectors

-Simple way to visualize motion in FFmpeg with MPEG codecs (H.264, H.265, …):
+Simple way to visualize motion in FFmpeg with H.264 codecs (does not work for other codecs):

 ```bash
 ffplay -flags2 +export_mvs input.mp4 -vf codecview=mv=pf+bf+bb